methodgames/methodgames.github.io/roleplay.md

     - Commandeering in PVP Zone:
         - While commandeering a tugboat in a PVP zone, the bottom floor door must be broken first and all respawn points on the tugboat must be cleared.
 You may then break into one or both of the doors on the helm (where the driving controls are) and clear authorization on the boat.
 The third door may be broken after driving the boat outside of PVP (the previous owners should not interfere with the removal of this door).
         - A tugboat is not considered secure while being commandeered if all 3 locks do not belong to the same player or team.
+        - Players may use explsoives to raid the doors on the tugboat.

 <hr color="#22ffcd">